 - Queries activate/de-activate Query functions and adjust their frequency and settings.
 Queries are divided into separate screens for Asset Discovery, Controller and Network.
-See QUERIES - System Configuration - o Device Details view and edit device details and network information (e.g. port configuration and system time, automatic logout (i.e. inactivity timeout)). - Certificate view info about your HTTPS certificate and ensure a secure connection by either generating a new HTTPS certificate in the system or uploading your own.
+See QUERIES - System Configuration - O Device view and edit device details and network information (e.g. system time, DNS Servers, automatic logout (i.e. inactivity timeout)). - o Sensors view and manage Sensors, approve or delete incoming Sensor pairing requests, and configure Active Queries performed by Sensors.
+See Sensors. - Port Configuration view how the ports on the device are configured.
+For more information on Port Configuration, see Installing the Tenable.ot Appliance > Step 4 Setup Wizard > SCREEN 2 DEVICE. - Updates perform updates of Plug-ins either automatically or manually through the cloud, or offline. - Certificate view info about your HTTPS certificate and ensure a secure connection by either generating a new HTTPS certificate in the system or uploading your own.
 See CERTIFICATE. - o API Keys generate API keys to enable 3rd party apps to access Tenable.ot via API.
 All users can create API keys.
 The API key will have the same permissions as the user that created it. according to their role.
 An API key is shown once, when it is first generated; the user must save it in a secure location for later use. - o License view, update and renew your license.
-See LICENSE. - Environment Configuration - Asset Settings - Monitored Network view and edit the aggregation of IP ranges in which the system classifies assets. - Update Asset Details Using CSV Update the details of your assets using a CSV template. - Add Assets Manually Add new assets to your assets list using a CSV template.
+See LICENSE. - Environment Configuration - Asset Settings - - Monitored Network view and edit the aggregation of IP ranges in which the system classifies assets. - Update Asset Details Using CSV Update the details of your assets using a CSV template. - Add Assets Manually Add new assets to your assets list using a CSV template.